 - Add the marshmallows and stir until completely melted.
 Remove from heat.

 - Gradually add in 5 cups of Rice Krispies cereal and stir until well coated and combined.
 Use wax paper or a buttered spatula to evenly press the mixture into a 13 x 9 x 2-inch pan coated generously with cooking spray.
-Refrigerate for at least an hour.
+Refrigerate for about 30 minutes.

 How to Cut Rice Krispies Treats into Heart Shapes

-- Once chilled, position a heart-shaped cookie cutter in one of the corners of the pan.
+- Once the rice krispies treats are chilled, position a heart-shaped cookie cutter in one of the corners of the pan.